SaDavDar/SaDavDar/README.md

+# About
-- 👋 Hi, I’m @SaDavDar
-- 👀 I’m interested in Web development and music!
+👋 Hi, I’m @SaDavDar. 👀 I’m interested in Web development and music!
+## Ongoing
-- 🌱 I’m currently studying Web development at Mittuniversitetet.
+🌱 I’m currently studying Web development at Mittuniversitetet.